What is Instructional Design?

-You may also wish to participate in the Online Academy for Effective Instruction and/or in the DOC program for ongoing support and assistance through the entire instructional design process, as you strive to make your courses the best they can be.
+You may also wish to participate in the Technology Mentorship Program for ongoing support and assistance through the entire instructional design process, as you strive to make your courses the best they can be.

 Basic Steps of the Instructional Design Process